 - Box 3: Non-dividend distributions, which are a nontaxable return of capital

-You'll report dividend income on your tax return in the following places:
+Report dividend income on your 2021 tax return in the following places:

-- Ordinary dividends are reported on Line 9a of your Form 1040 or Form 1040A.
+- Ordinary dividends are reported on Line 3b of your Form 1040.

-- Non-dividend distributions reduce your cost basis in the stock by the amount of the distribution.
+Non-dividend distributions can reduce your cost basis in the stock by the amount of the distribution.

-You must still report dividend income on your tax return even if you don't receive a Form 1099-DIV for it for some reason.
-If you reinvest the dividends, purchasing additional stock, they're still taxable and must be reported.
+You must report dividend income on your tax return even if you don't receive a Form 1099-DIV for some reason.
+Dividends are taxable regardless.
+They must be reported even if you reinvest them, buying more stock.

 Using Schedule B